Bladder Cancer: Risk Factors

 Past cancer treatment

-Your risk for bladder cancer may be higher if you’ve had certain chemotherapy medicines or radiation directed at your pelvis.
+Your risk for bladder cancer may be higher if you’ve had certain chemotherapy medicines or radiation directed at your pelvis to treat another cancer in the past.

-High levels of arsenic in drinking water have been linked with an increased risk of bladder cancer.
+High levels of arsenic in drinking water have been linked with a higher risk for bladder cancer.

 What are your risk factors?